tizianocolagrossi/magistrale-appunti/AOSV/00_core_concept.md

 **end s 10**

 ---
+## Priorities and Weights
+In Linux, process priority is dynamic.
+The scheduler keeps track of what processes are doing and adjusts their priorities periodically.
+In this way, processes that have been denied the use of CPU for a long time interval are boosted by dynamically increasing their priority (and vice versa).
+Unix demands for priority based scheduling.
+To each process is associated a “nice” number in [-20, 19].
+The higher the nice, the lower the priority ,this tells how nice a process is towards others.

+There is also the notion of "real time" processes.
+Linux in the mainstream version support Soft real time, there are boundaries, but don't make your life depend on it.

+In Linux, real time priorities are in [0, 99].
+Here higher value means lower priority.
+Implemented according to the Real-Time.
+Extensions of POSIX.

+Both nice and rt priorities are mapped to a single value in [0, 139] in the kernel:
+- 0 to 99 are reserved to rt priorities
+- 100 to 139 for nice priorities (mapping exactly to [-20, 19])

+There are several fields for representing the priority in the task_struct:
+- **static_prio (static)**: priority given “statically” by a user
+- **normal_priority (dynamic)**: based on static_prio and scheduling policy of a process
+- **prio (dynamic)**: it is the priority considered by the scheduler, it changes over the process execution
+- **rt_priority (static)**: the realtime priority for realtime tasks in [0, 99].

+The priority taken by account from the scheduler can be RT boosted by interactivity modifiers.
+Will be RT if the task got RT-boostes, uf not it returns to normal_prio.
+##### Nice levels
+When a CPU-bound task goes from nice 0 to nice 1 it will get ~10% less CPU time than another CPU-bound task that remain to nice 0.
+This effect is cumulative and relative.
+Two tasks running at nice 0 (weight 1024):
+→ Both get 50% of time: 1024/(1024+1024) = 0.5
+Task 1 is moved to nice -1 (priority boost):
+→ T1: 1277/(1024+1277) ≈ 0.55
+→ T2: 1024/(1024+1277) ≈ 0.45 (10% difference)
+Task 2 is then moved to nice 1 (priority drop):
+→ T1: 1277/(820+1277) ≈ 0.61
+→ T2: 820/(820+1277) ≈ 0.39 (22% difference)

+## Thundering Herd Effect
+Wait Queues changed many times in the history of the kernel.
+In the earlier version they suffered from the "Thundering Herd" performance problem.
+The thundering herd problem occurs when a large number of processes or threads waiting for an event are awoken when that event occurs, but only one process is able to handle the event.
+When the processes wake up, they will each try to handle the event, but only one will win.
+All processes will compete for resources, possibly freezing the computer, until the herd is calmed down again.

+For solving the Thundering Herd problem the kernel defines two kinds of sleeping processes:
+- **exclusive**, are selectively woken up by the kernel
+- **non-exclusive**, are always woken up by the kernel

 ## Describe the main Scheduler algorithm in the history of linux
+In the v1.2: circular queue for runnable task management that operated with a round-robin scheduling policy.
+This scheduler was efficient for adding and removing processes (with a lock to protect the structure).

+from the 2.4 and the 2.6 in the linux kernel has changed the cheduler algorithm.
+The main difference is that in the 2.4 version the schediler operate in O(N) instead in the 2.6 version the scheduler operate in O(1) (so constant time).
+This because has changed the main data structure and how the priority is calculated.
+In the O(N) was used a LL and the scheduler in order to select the right task to schedule need to scan and calculate the priority of all the process in the LL (for this we have O(N), so a linear algo), insead in the O(1) version of the scheduler the data structure used i a RB three and the node are ordered by its 'priority' even is the priority are no more used ad in the O(N).
+The priority are used to calcilate the **virtual runtime** so the task insithe the RB are ordered using the virtual priority (left lowest vruntime, right high runtime).
+And the scheduler schedule the lefter node in the tree.
+The evaluation of the vruntime is done in the descheduing procedure.

 ## What is a scheduler
+Linux achieves the effect of an apparent simultaneous execution of multiple processes by switching from one process to another in a very short time frame.
+The scheduling policy is concerned with when to switch and which process to choose.

+Linux Scheduling is based on the time sharing technique: several processes run in “time multiplexing” because the CPU is divided into slices, one for each runnable process.
+Obviously one CPU can run only one process at a given instant, therefore when the currently running process is not terminated when its time slice or quantum expires, a process switch may take place.

 ## Context Switch
+firstly the callee-saved register are pushed in the stack, then the stack pointer is swapped in the end the callee-saved registers are popped from the stack (since they was pushed by the new process to be scheduled)

 ---
 **end s 11**